---

 | **Primary Target** | Google's ranking algorithm | LLM information extraction |

-Academic research from Princeton and Georgia Tech published on arXiv in 2025 confirms that AI search engines exhibit a systematic bias toward earned media and structured, citable data over traditional brand-owned marketing pages.
-This shift means that standard SEO tactics are insufficient for capturing visibility within AI-generated responses.
+Princeton and Georgia Tech's 2025 arXiv research confirms that AI search engines exhibit a systematic bias toward earned media and structured citable data over traditional brand-owned marketing pages.
+This fundamental shift in how information is prioritized means that standard SEO tactics often fail to capture visibility within generative AI responses.

-Data from an Ahrefs analysis of 4 million AI Overview URLs highlights the disconnect between rankings and citations.
-Only 38% of pages cited in Google AI Overviews also rank in the top 10 for that same query.
-Consequently, SEO agencies optimize for a framework that does not apply to 62% of AI citations.
+Data from Ahrefs' analysis of 4 million AI Overview URLs reveals a significant gap between SEO rankings and AI citations.
+Only 38% of cited pages also ranked in the top-10 for the same query, meaning SEO agencies are currently optimizing for the 62% of AI citations where traditional SEO performance does not apply.

 ## "Can't we just buy a tool and have the team handle it?"

-Acting on GEO monitoring data requires three specific pillars of execution:
+Acting on GEO monitoring data requires three specific resource types that most mid-market marketing teams do not have available:

-* **Engineering access** to deploy schema markup and configure AI crawler behavior.
+* **Engineering Access:** Technical resources to deploy schema markup and configure AI crawler behavior.

-* **Specialized analysts** to interpret prompt-level data and adjust strategy.
+* **Data Analysis:** An analyst to interpret prompt-level data and adjust the overarching strategy.

 For a broader view of what structured GEO programs actually involve, see our guide to [what is generative engine optimization](/blog/what-is-generative-engine-optimization-geo).